-Define $D_k(v, u)$ to be the length of the shortest k-path from vertex v to vertex u.
+Define $D_k(v,u)$ to be the length of the shortest k-path from vertex v to vertex u.
 Assume that we already know the shortest k-path from v to u.
-The shortest (k+1)path either goes through vertex k or it does not.
-If it does go through k, then the best path is the best k-path from v to k followed by the best k-path from k to u.
+The shortest (k+1)-path either goes through vertex k or it does not.
+If it does go through k, then the best path is the best k-path from v to k followed by the best k-path from k to k.
 Otherwise, we should keep the best k-path seen before.
 Floyd's algorithm simply checks all of the possibilities in a triple loop.
 Here is the implementation for Floyd's algorithm.
-At the end of the algorithm, array D stores the all-pairs shortest distances.
-Sec.
-16.2 Randomized Algorithms
+At the end of the algorithm, array \mathbf{D} stores the all-pairs shortest distances.